Containers - LXD

 Now when the client adds r1 as a known remote, it will not need to provide a password as it is already trusted by the server.

-The other is to configure a ‘trust password’ with lxc config set core.trust_password PASSWORD
+The other step is to configure a ‘trust password’ with lxc config set core.trust_password PASSWORD

 The password can then be provided when the client registers

 LXD supports several backing stores.
 The recommended and the default backing store is zfs.
 If you already have a ZFS pool configured, you can tell LXD to use it during the lxd init procedure, otherwise a file-backed zpool will be created automatically.
 With ZFS, launching a new container is fast because the filesystem starts as a copy on write clone of the images’ filesystem.
 Note that unless the container is privileged (see below) LXD will need to change ownership of all files before the container can start, however this is fast and change very little of the actual filesystem data.